-Peter Temin has done research that suggests in America it takes 20 years with nothing going wrong to break the cycle of poverty
+Peter Temin’s research that suggests in America, it takes 20 years with nothing going wrong to break the cycle of poverty

-With Nothing Going Wrong
+Twenty Years.
+With Nothing Going Wrong.

 70% Of Our Poor Are Women And Children …